Bruno-Diego/CodeInstitutePortfolio1/README.md

   4. **As a visitor I can find links at the footer that open to social media websites on a new tab.**
     - All social media icons can be found in the footer of the page, opening on a new tab and linked directly to those of the author and the page itself.
+      - You can click the link `Facebook` and a new tab will open to the YinYang Website's Facebook;
+      - You can click the links `Instagram`, `LinkedIn` and `GitHub` and a new tab will open for each link to the author's respective page;

   ![Footer](./assets/docs/footer.png)

   5. **As a visitor I can find calming videos to watch for momments of relaxing.**
     - As soon as you enter the Resources page you can easily find a box of inspiring and relaxing videos to watch and have a moment for yourself.
+      - The user can click the `Play` button found in the center of any of the videos frames;
+      - The video starts playing and the video controls are shown with the buttons `play/pause`, `volume`, `settings`, `Youtube` and `Full Screen`; The `duration` and the `progress bar` are also displayed;
+      - The user clicks the `play/pause` button and the video pause/start again;
+      - The user hover the mouse on the `volume` button and a volume bar is shown;
+      - The user slides the volume bar left or right to increase or decrease the volume respectively;
+      - The user click the `volume` button and the video mute/unmute itself;
+      - The user click the `settings` button and the options Notes, Playback Speed and Quality are displayed;
+      - The user can click `Youtube` button and a new tab will open to play the video on You Tube page
+      - The user watch the videos as long as he wants;
+      - If the user prefer, he can click `Watch on Youtube` button before clicking the `Play` button found in the center of the video frame and a new tab will open to play the video on You Tube page.

   ![Videos](./assets/docs/videos.png)

   6. **As a visitor I can find calming sounds to listen while doing daily tasks.**
     - Audios with calming songs are immediately found on the second box on the Resources page so you can listen doing daily tasks, meditating or even just to enjoy.
+      - The user click the `Play` button;
+      - The audio starts playing;
+      - The progress bar starts increasing accordling to the audio;
+      - The user hover the mouse on the `volume` button and a volume bar is shown;
+      - The user slides the volume bar right or left to increase or decrease the volume respectively;
+      - The user click the `volume` button and the video mute/unmute itself;
+      - The user click on the three dots on the right hand side and a window is shown with the options `Download` and `Playback speed`;
+      - The user listen to the sounds as long as he wants.

   ![Audios](./assets/docs/audio.png)

   7. **As a visitor I can access useful resources to deep dive the website's subject.**
     - Useful resources are easily found on the table of contents of the Resources Page with external links that can lead you to even more information and specificities about the YinYang doctrine.
+      - The user click on the link;
+      - A new tab will open displaying the external resource;

   ![Links](./assets/docs/links.png)